florian/florian.github.io/_posts/2017-10-12-differential-privacy.md

 To do this, we make use of statistical techniques that are explained in the remainder of this blog post.

 The bit arrays are the only information we get from the clients.
 However, because of the Bloom filter, there are generally infinitely many answers that lead to the same bits being set.
-This means that we need some set of answers that we explicitely check for.
+This means that we need some set of answers that we explicitly check for.
 We call this the *candidate set*.
 What values are used as candidates is completely dependent on the data that we're collecting.

-Of course we know what bits would be set when hashing these candidate values.
+Of course, we know what bits would be set when hashing these candidate values.
 If we would also know how often each bit was truly set in the original Bloom filters, before noise was added, then we could model this problem using an equation system.
 In this system, we're looking for candidate counts so that the bits set equal the true number of times the individual bits were set.
 In statistics, this corresponds to a *regression* problem.